2i2i/whitepaper/Notes.md

 <br></br>
 ## most inclusive
-Considering only supplies of positive value, since we can support arbitrarily small or large values, in any type currency, we are most inclusive.
+Considering only supplies of positive value, since we can support arbitrarily small or large values, in any type currency, we are infinitely inclusive.
+Being infinitely inclusive also makes it most inclusive.

 <br></br>
 ## fairest